01 of 08

 Trentepohlia (Orange Pigmented Algae)

 You'll see a lot of this stuff on the north side of the Allan Memorial Grove along the Cypress Grove Trail.
-Despite its velvet-like appearance, it's actually an algae called Trentepohlia which has orange-colored chlorophyll.
+Despite its velvet-like appearance, it's actually algae called Trentepohlia which has orange-colored chlorophyll.
 This plant rests on the tree limbs, but is not a parasite and doesn't harm them.

 Cypress Grove at Sunset

 Famed photographer Edward Weston did much of his most beautiful work at Point Lobos in the 1930s.
-Today, we owe this beautiful spot's preservation to A.M.
+However, we owe this beautiful spot's preservation to A.M.
 Allan, who bought the land around Point Lobos just before 1900, including residential lots that might have spoiled its wildness forever.
 Point Lobos became a California state park in 1933.
 If you want to help preserve it, you can join the Point Lobos Association.